Learn something new every day More Info... by email

 While it is subject to oversight by the Board of Trustees of FAF, the Governmental Accounting Standards Board is an independent and autonomous body.
 This means that the board cannot be influenced by people in the government or by stakeholders in the business and accounting sectors.
 It is impartial and objective, and seeks to be transparent and open as it encourages public participation in the formulation of its standards and the GAAP in particular.

 It hears out the points of view of constituents and recommendations from other standards setters, which are carefully considered in a series of thorough, impartial deliberations.
 Afterwards, guided by useful findings from credible research, GASB comes up with its final recommendations.
 These due-process activities of the Governmental Accounting Standards Board are outlined in its published Rules of Procedure, which the Board strictly follows.

-The GAAP standards issued by the Governmental Accounting Standards Board are necessary because the government operates in fundamentally different ways from profit-driven businesses.
+The GAAP standards are necessary because the government operates in fundamentally different ways from profit-driven businesses.
 People who use or consult financial reports from the government have different information needs compared to those who study the financial statements of private business companies.
 This means that the basic accounting rules and regulations do not effectively set standards that are needed for governmental entities, so GASB is responsible to ensure that guidelines are set that apply to all government institutions, as well as the users of the reports.